How old must I be to book a event?

-What should I wear/bring to a Booking Event?
+What should I wear/bring to a Game?

 First time players are recommended to wear long sleeves, pants and footwear with some level of grip as they are likely to be walking on uneven ground or up and down bushy slopes.
 We also recommend wearing a beanie, hat or hoody if you are concerned about head shots.
 It’s better to come over prepared and choose to remove items if you wish than to come under prepared and wish you’d covered up more.

 Your Apocalypse Airsoft hire gear includes a full face mask and goggles.

 Other items to bring would be food and drink to last the day.
 It can get very hot in the park over summer, so ensure you bring enough water to stay well hydrated.
 There is no drinking water available onsite although there are facilities at the TECT Information Centre at the entry of the park.

 Some cash is also a good idea, just in case you want to buy more BB’s.
 ATM’s and Eftpos are not available in the bush